-5. Conclusion
+4. Conclusion

-In this paper we add to the burgeoning literature on the difference between accruals and cash flow based strategies by conducting an in-depth analysis of the nature of their relationship in two large stock markets, the US and the UK.
-In doing so we are able to demonstrate, to our knowledge for the first time, that contrary to conventional wisdom accruals and cash flow give rise to trading strategies that are highly and pervasively negatively correlated.
-We trace back much of the driver of this negative relationship to the asymmetric loadings the two strategies have on firms that experience negative accruals and negative cash flow firms (financially distressed firms).
+In this paper we add to the burgeoning literature on the difference between accruals and cash flow based strategies by conducting an in-depth analysis of the nature of their relationship in the US and UK stock markets.
+Contrary to conventional wisdom, we are able to demonstrate that accruals and cash flow give rise to trading strategies that are highly and pervasively negatively correlated.
+We trace back much of the driver of this negative relationship to the asymmetric loadings the two strategies have to financially distressed firms (firms that experience negative accruals and negative cash flow).
 When financially distressed firms perform poorly, the performance of the accruals (cash flow) strategy is very strong (poor); when financially distressed firms perform well the reverse is true and accruals under perform relative to cash flow based strategies.